StudioMitesh/breakthesilence/README.md

 ## 💡 How It Works
 1. **Gesture Recognition**: The platform uses the user's webcam to capture gestures, which are processed and recognized by the MediaPipe computer vision library.
-2. **Context Building**: Leveraging LangChain and OpenAI's API, the system builds context based on the gesture, user profile, and ongoing interactions.
+2. **Context Building**: Leveraging LangChain and Gemini's API, the system builds context based on the gesture, user profile, and ongoing interactions.
 3. **Audio Generation**: Once the gesture is understood, a relevant and context-aware audio response is generated and played back to the user.

 ## 📁 Repository Structure